-In this guide, we’ll take you through the essential provisions of the Social Security Fairness Act, explain its implications for workers, and offer some clarity on how this law might affect your personal financial situation.
+This guide will walk you through the necessary contents of the Social Security Fairness Act, its effect on workers, and shed some light on how this kind of law could impact your personal financial welfare.

 What is the Social Security Fairness Act?